farmanb/CollegeAlgebra/README.md

-# My Great Book
+# College Algebra
+## Spring 2024
+This book authored in PreTeXt.
 Visit <https://pretextbook.org/documentation.html> to learn more.